tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 Some API documentation sites look impressive for showing implementations in various programming languages.
 SwaggerHub takes those programming languages and multiplies them tenfold to provide every possible output a user could want.

 The output includes more than a simple code sample showing how to call a REST endpoint in that language.
 The output includes a whole SDK that includes the various nuts and bolts of an implementation in that language.
-(For more information on SDKs, see [SDKs and sample apps](docapis_sdks_and_sample_apps.html).)
+(For more information on SDKs, see [SDKs](docapis_sdks.html).)

 Providing this code speeds implementation for developers and helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.